A professional home inspection is highly recommended when purchasing a home. It is a great way to

 roof damage, electrical issues, etc. Then they contact a lawyer to sue the seller for defects not

-2. Often, when a seller takes an offer where the buyer has WAIVED the home inspection, the buyer
+disclosed to the buyer. - Often, when a seller takes an offer where the buyer has WAIVED the home inspection, the buyer

 will many times end up backing out of the deal, figuring that they “over paid” for the house, and